kan01234/design-patterns/chain-of-responsibility-pattern/README.md

 # chain-of-responsibility-pattern
-Project of eample of chain of responsibility pattern implement by Java.
+Project of example of chain of responsibility pattern implement by Java.

 ## What is chain of responsibility pattern
 - avoid coupling between sender and handler